Pectus carinatum: Causes

-Pectus carinatum is an overgrowth of costal cartilage causing the sternum to protrude forward.
-It primarily occurs among four different patient groups, and males are more frequently affected than females.
+Pectus carinatum is an overgrowth of costal cartilage, causing the sternum to protrude forward.
+It primarily occurs among four patient groups, and males are more frequently affected than females.
 Most commonly, pectus carinatum develops in 11-to-14-year-old pubertal males undergoing a growth spurt.
 Some parents report that their child's pectus carinatum seemingly popped up overnight.
-Second most common is the presence of pectus carinatum at or shortly after birth.
+The second most common is the presence of pectus carinatum at or shortly after birth.
 The condition may be evident in newborns as a rounded anterior chest wall.
-As the child reaches age 2 or 3 years of age, the outward sternal protrusion becomes more pronounced.
+The outward sternal protrusion becomes more pronounced as the child reaches age 2 or 3.
 Pectus carinatum can also be caused by vitamin D deficiency in children (Rickets) due to deposition of unmineralized osteoid.
-Least common is a pectus carinatum malformation following open-heart surgery or in children with poorly controlled bronchial asthma.
+The least common is a pectus carinatum malformation following open-heart surgery or in children with poorly controlled bronchial asthma.

 Pectus carinatum is generally a solitary, non-syndromic abnormality.
 However, the condition may be present in association with other syndromes: Turner syndrome, Noonan syndrome, Loeys–Dietz syndrome, Marfan syndrome, Ehlers–Danlos syndrome, Morquio syndrome, trisomy 18, trisomy 21, homocystinuria, osteogenesis imperfecta, multiple lentigines syndrome (LEOPARD syndrome), Sly syndrome (mucopolysaccharidosis type VII), and scoliosis.

-In about 25% of cases of pectus carinatum, the patient has a family member with the condition.

 Diagnosis

 The pectus carinatum can be easily diagnosed by certain tests like a CT scan (2D and 3D).
-It may then be found out that the rib cage is in normal structure.
-If there is more than average growth of sternum than pectus carinatum protrudes.
-Also it is of two types, as pectus carinatum is symmetrical or unsymmetrical.
-On the basis of that further treatment is given to the patient.
+It may then be found that the rib cage is in a normal structure.

+The diagnosis of pectus carinatum is primarily based on a clinical physical examination.
+This chest wall deformity is visually characterized by an anterior protrusion of the sternum and ribs, often giving the chest a distinct "keel chest" or "pigeon breast" appearance.
+The "typical chondrogladiolar pectus carinatum" refers to the common presentation involving the lower and middle sternum.

 Treatment

 External bracing technique

+Particularly in growing adolescents with flexible chest walls, non-surgical management is the first-line treatment.
+This primarily involves external bracing.
+The brace applies continuous, external pressure to the prominent areas of the chest, gradually reshaping the cartilages.
+Treatment success depends on the patient's age (younger patients with more flexible cartilage respond better), consistent brace wear (typically 12–23 hours per day), and the severity of the deformity.
+The duration of bracing usually ranges from 6 months to 2 years, often continuing until skeletal maturity.
+Regular follow-up with the bracing specialist is crucial to monitor progress and adjust the brace as needed.